FrankTaylorLieder/otail/README.md

   - `t`
     - Toggle tailing for the current pane.
   - `s`
-    - Sync the content pane with the filter pane.
+    - Sync the content pane with the filtered pane.
   - `S`
     - Toggle auto-sync.
   - `/`